Backblaze/B2_Command_Line_Tool/doc/encryption.md

 The salt used when hashing file names must be the same for all files in the bucket, so that files in the same folder hash to files in the same folder.
-The salt is a random string of 20 bytes, chosen at random, and stored in the `.MASTER_KEY` file for the bucket.
+The salt should be secret, so that even if the `.MASTER_KEY` file is compromised, an attacker will not have it.

+The file hashing salt is created using the same algorithm used to generate encryption keys, but uses `/make_salt` as the file name, which is not a valid B2 file name because it starts with `/`.
+(For details, see below for Per-file Key Generation.)

 - Append the salt to the front of the UTF-8 bytes of the name to be hashed.
 - Compute the SHA1 of salt + name.